elinck/elinck.github.io/_pages/research.md

 ![tree](/images/tree.jpg)

 At its simplest, evolution is merely a change in the allele frequency of a specific gene in a specific population.
 From this microevolutionary building block all deeper levels of evolutionary relationship are formed -- which make population genetics a crucial field for understanding the origin of avian biodiversity.
-Phylogeography, as the spatially explicit study of genetic variation across landscapes, is particularly useful, as it can shed light on the correlation between geographic and environmental processes and genetic differentiation.
+Phylogeography, or the spatially explicit study of genetic variation across landscapes, is particularly useful, as it can shed light on the correlation between geographic and environmental processes and genetic differentiation.
 I have previously explored the influence of dispersal ability on phylogeographic structure in an island songbird (The Louisiade White-eye) using traditional PCR and Sanger Sequencing methods.
 Currently, I'm working with two reduced-representation whole genome sequencing methods (RADseq and UCEs) as tools to explore the phylogeography of North American mountain songbirds at fine spatial scales.

 ## Natural history museum specimen collections